 Europe isn’t just about great wine and pretty churches, it’s home to an incredible amount of diversity and a rocking party culture, and thanks to the InterRail pass, you can squeeze all of this into one trip.
 Why settle for one thing when you can have it all?

 So what are you waiting for?
-Make your travels more awesome with My Awesome Escape.
+Make your travels more awesome today… and don’t forget to book a sweet place to stay with Hostelworld.